Cycle of revenge hangs over Libya's fragile peace

 These early signs may be part of the inevitable chaos that follows the end of any conflict.
 Yet they are adding fuel to pro-Gaddafi feelings at a time when people are waiting for the NTC to show signs of strong leadership.

-"With so many different and potentially destabilising actors emerging, the NTC's challenge of bringing about security is immense," Henry Wilkinson, associate director of the Janusian risk advisory group, wrote in a report.
+"With so many different and potentially destabilizing actors emerging, the NTC's challenge of bringing about security is immense," Henry Wilkinson, associate director of the Janusian risk advisory group, wrote in a report.

 "There is ... a clear risk that unless the NTC can make tangible progress, a cycle of instability may take hold."